AspadaX/you/README.md

 # You - Your Optimized UNIX, but also supports Windows

-`you` is a command-line tool that translates natural language instructions into executable shell commands, making command-line operations more accessible and intuitive.
+`you` is a command-line tool that translates natural language instructions into executable shell commands, making command-line operations more accessible and intuitive, especially for beginners in programming and command lines.

 ## Features